 If that’s the case, you should try adding warm water to his food to make it soft or temporarily switching over to some soft food and then have his mouth checked at the vet.

-You and your German Shepherd are attached at the hip, but you know how anxious and nervous he gets when you’re out of sight, especially if your GSD is very clingy.
+You and your German Shepherd are attached at the hip, but you know how anxious and nervous he gets when you’re out of sight, especially if your GSD is clingy.

-If your German Shepherd spends long periods alone at home, he might be experiencing excess stress and anxiety, which would directly reduce his appetite.
-To learn more about separation anxiety in German Shepherds and how to stop it, you may find this post, German Shepherd Separation Anxiety, precisely what you are looking for.
+To learn more about separation anxiety in German Shepherds and how to prevent it, you may find this post, German Shepherd Separation Anxiety, precisely what you are looking for.

-It would be great just to buy a 30-pound (14 kg) bag of dry dog food every month or so and feed it to your German Shepherd for years to come.
 Unfortunately, your German Shepherd might not be eating because he’s a picky eater.
 Why will he settle for dry dog kibble if he’s used to getting treats or table scraps as a snack?

-If you give treats just to entice your German Shepherd to eat, you are turning him into a fussy eater!
+If you give treats to entice your German Shepherd to eat, you are turning him into a fussy eater!

 So, are German Shepherds fussy eaters?
 The fact is, it’s the owner who is usually responsible for making their dog a picky eater!
 Now and again, a little healthy treat is just fine.
-You can also try some fruits or vegetables, especially if the treat cupboard is bare.

 If the food isn’t the issue, your German Shepherd might have something else going on.
 Severe conditions like cancer, kidney failure, and infections could directly impact your dog’s desire to eat and cause a loss of appetite.